soffes/blog/published/2013-03-04-introducing-quesadilla/introducing-quesadilla.markdown

 ---
-title: Introducing Quesadilla
 cover_image: cover.jpg
+tags:
+- development
-categories: development ruby
+- ruby
 ---

+# Introducing Quesadilla

 I've been thinking about making this Ruby gem for awhile.
 It was originally called "cheddar-text", but I decided something that sounded more fun would be better.
 Awhile back, I was trying to rewrite this library in C and named the repo Quesadilla.
 It turns out, writing a C extensions that manipulates strings is really hard, so now the Ruby version is named [Quesadilla](https://github.com/soffes/quesadilla).